PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 owner AST is identical to its pre-extraction implementation after normalizing only the function name.

+### Generic NHWC pre-Concat legacy compatibility owner

+`passes/nhwc_concat_legacy_layout.py` now owns the complete former 2,452-line central compatibility matcher.
+The move deliberately keeps this fallback as a single semantic unit because its nested input planners, indexed-family exclusion contracts, action ordering, fixed-point restart, constant materialization, metadata and quantization propagation, operator removal, and pruning are interdependent.
+This is not a source-line limit and does not alter the already indexed float or quantized families.
+The lowerer retains the historical private symbol as a one-call wrapper; the composite wrapper still runs float indexed, quantized indexed, and legacy owners in that order and still occupies four production positions.
+The old and new legacy-owner ASTs are identical after function-name normalization.

 ### Dependency metadata

 `uv.lock` now reports the repository version as 2.6.4, matching the current